Remote Dipole Field Reconstruction with Dusty Galaxies: Forecast Results

 Upon considering these noise specifications, we find clear improvements in our signal-to-noise forecasts.
-For 12 redshift bins, and assuming full-sky data, no foregrounds, and perfect separation of the CMB and CIB, the total signal-to-noise at (353, 545, 857) GHz goes from (0.41, 0.56, 0.71) to (252, 580, 1010).
+For 12 redshift bins, and assuming full-sky data, no foregrounds, and perfect separation of the CMB and CIB, the total signal-to-noise at (353, 545, 857) GHz goes from (0.63, 0.97, 1.5) to (2600, 4366, 7100).
 For data of this quality, it is possible to achieve signal-to-noise per mode far greater than one on large angular scales.
 We plot the signal-to-noise per mode $S/N_l^\alpha$ in Figure \ref{fig:lower_noise_sn_lalpha} for the first four principle components.
-A high-fidelity map of the first principle component could be reconstructed up to $l\sim 10$, as well as the first few modes of the second principle component.
+A high-fidelity map of the first principle component could be reconstructed up to $l\sim 20$.
 The shape of the first principle component in the redshift basis is shown in Fig.~\ref{fig:components_future}.
 Comparing with Fig.~\ref{fig:components_planck}, we see that there is relatively more weight at lower redshift for the high frequency channels than for Planck-quality data.
 We also explore the dependence of the total signal-to-noise on the minimum multipole $\ell_{\rm min}$ that can be reconstructed in Fig.~\ref{fig:total_s2n_lessnoise}.
 Even for relatively large $\ell_{min}$, it is still possible to obtain a total signal-to-noise greater than one with a future experiment.
 We conclude that achievable future experiments will in principle have the statistical power to perform kSZ tomography using the CIB.

 The modes which can be reconstructed with the highest fidelity are on the largest angular scales.
 To properly interpret the reconstruction on these scales, it is important to include all of the contributions to the remote dipole field, as described in Sec.~\ref{sec:reconstruction_estimators}.
 In particular, it is not a good approximation to replace $v_{\rm eff} \simeq \vec{v} \cdot {\bf \hat{n}}$.
 For the monopole and dipole of the first principle component, the doppler contribution is of the same order as the SW and ISW terms.
 The SW and ISW contributions reach the percent-level only for $\ell > 5$.
 Any analysis using the largest angular scales of the CIB-based reconstruction should therefore include all contributions to the remote dipole field.